 On June 15, 2012, the Secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of two years, subject to renewal.
-They are also eligible for work authorization.

-For more information refer to US Citizenship and Immigration Services' website: http://www.uscis.gov/humanitarian/consideration-deferred-action-childhood-arrivals-daca)
+If Deferred Action is granted, you are eligible to work and will receive an Employment Authorization Document (EAD), which will be valid for a period of two years and may be renewed.
+DACA students from Washington can also use State Work Study.
+For more information, refer to US Citizenship and Immigration Services' website.